inductiva/inductiva/docs/first_example.md

-# Run your first example
+# Run your first simulation

 In this example, you will use the open-source hydrodynamics REEF3D simulator to simulate a **2D dam break scenario** where a block of fluid is let to flow under the effect of gravity as follows: